Sacagawea Golden Dollar Coin

 The U.S. Mint issued the Sacagawea Golden Dollar from 2000 to 2008.
 It was the first dollar made with an outer layer of manganese brass, giving it a golden color.
 The obverse design features Sacagawea and the reverse depicts a soaring eagle.
 In 2009, the dollar transitioned to the Native American $1 Coin Program using the Sacagawea obverse paired with different reverse designs each year.

 The Life of Sacagawea

 Sacagawea was the Shoshone Indian who assisted the historic Lewis and Clark expedition.
-Between 1804-1806, while still a teenager, she guided the adventurers from the Northern Great Plains to the Pacific Ocean and back.
-Her husband, Toussaint Charbonneau, and their son who was born during the trip, Jean Baptiste, also accompanied the group.
+From 1804-1806, while still a teenager, she guided the adventurers from the Northern Great Plains to the Pacific Ocean and back.
+Her husband and their son, who was born during the trip, also accompanied the group.

 At about the age of 11, Sacagawea was captured by a Hidatsa raiding party and taken from her Shoshone tribe.
 She was later sold into slavery with the Missouri River Mandans.
 They then sold her (or gave her away in a bet) to Toussaint Charbonneau, a French-Canadian fur trader, who made her his wife.